MathProofOfSoul/Site/README.md

-# Mathematical Proof of a Soul
+# Math Proof of Soul
 This site will attempt to prove the existance of a soul using mathematical principles